Power & Benefits of Ametrine :

 Rarity, Value & Variations:

-The only commercial source of ametrine in the world is the remote Anahi mine in Bolivia.
-Most lower priced ametrine can be assumed to be synthetic, made in a Russian laboratory since 1994.
-This laboratory perfected the method of producing a synthetic bi-coloured quartz that is irradiated.
+Most lower-priced Ametrine can be assumed to be synthetic, made in a Russian laboratory since 1994.
+This laboratory perfected the method of producing synthetic bi-colored quartz that is irradiated.
 Ametrine prices are relatively modest and don’t increase with carat size.
-The most valuable Ametrine depends on the depth and vividness of the colours in the gemstone.
+The most valuable Ametrine depends on the depth and vividness of the colors in the gemstone.
+It has a Mohs hardness of 7.

 How to Use Ametrine:

-Wear on the body in a pendant or ring.
-Hold on the body to bring up deep-seated emotional issues to process and clear.
+Wear Ametrine on the body in a pendant or ring.
+Hold on to the body to bring up deep-seated emotional issues to process and clear.
+It brings greater focus to meditation.